Urethral syndrome; NGU; Non-gonococcal urethritis

 Both bacteria and viruses may cause urethritis.
-The same bacteria that cause this condition are E coli, chlamydia, gonorrhea.
+Some of the bacteria that cause this condition include E coli, chlamydia, and gonorrhea.
 These bacteria also cause urinary tract infections and some sexually transmitted diseases.
 Viral causes are herpes simplex virus and cytomegalovirus.

 Other causes include:

-- Sensitivity to the chemicals used in spermicides or contraceptive jellies, or foams
+- Sensitivity to the chemicals used in spermicides, contraceptive jellies, or foams

 Sometimes the cause is unknown.